bofh69/FlyLight/README.md

 If you want to make sure that the server is booting automatically when you reboot your Raspberry, add this line to your /etc/rc.local file. su pi -c 'node /home/pi/FlyLight/server.js < /dev/null &'

-The final step is to setup the MiLight LED-lamp and wifi-bridge.
+The final step is to setup the MiLight LED-lamp and WiFi bridge.
 Follow the instructions in this document: http://www.limitlessled.com/download/LimitlessLED_Wifi_Bridge_v4_Instructions_March2014.pdf

-Our software will use the broadcast address to communicate with the wifi bridge instead of a specific IP-address.
+Our software will use the broadcast address to communicate with the WiFi bridge instead of a specific IP-address.
 This is good if your Raspberry and bridge are connected to the same network.
-You can specify a static address in config.json but there is no easy way to give the wifi-bridge a static address.
-One way to solve this is if you have a home router that can give out a "static" dhcp address based on MAC-address.
-This is one way to make sure that the wifi bridge will end up with the same IP-address after a reboot.
+You can specify a static address in config.json but there is no easy way to give the WiFi bridge a static address.
+One way to solve this is if you have a home router that can give out a "static" DHCP address based on MAC-address.
+This is one way to make sure that the WiFi bridge will end up with the same IP-address after a reboot.

 Happy flying and let the green light shine bright :)